ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Mendopath/4th Level/Intensifying Healing.md

 - **Duration**:
 	- 10 turns.
 - **Effects**
 	- You snap your fingers to a healing beat.
-For the duration of this psycast, you gain the following effects:
+	- For the duration of this psycast, you gain the following effects:
 		- All non-passive instances of healing heal an additional $x$d4 health where $x$ is the number of turns this psycast has lasted.
 (On the turn the psycast is cast, the psycast has lasted one turn).
 		- This psycast ends prematurely if you do not actively heal or grant health to any creatures on your turn.
 Passive healing does not extend this psycast.
 	- Casting this psycast counts as actively healing a creature.
+- **Stats**:
 - **Upcasting**:
 	- You cannot upcast this psycast.